aljedaxi/zettel/pages/diagnosing the system.md

 -
   > it was later mathematically proved that such a system must necessarily contain a representation ... of whatever is being regulated
 -
   > Solvency ... is a prerequisite of business ...
-Profitability, too ...
+Profitability, too ... but they do not ... constitute the